 Realistic pricing is perhaps the most important factor in selling a business from a point of strength.
-Understanding the marketplace as it is currently – not some high water mark reached in the past or that might be possible at some point in the future – is essential.
+It is essential to understand the marketplace as it is currently – not at some high-water mark reached in the past or that might be possible at some point in the future.

 Know Your Buyer

 That helps to ease the fears sometimes associated with seller financing, which is often a necessary part of a successful business sale.
-This invaluable work by the M&A professional not only locates the best buyers, it also has a huge benefit to the seller because the seller can concentrate on his role in running the business successfully throughout the selling process.
+This invaluable work by the M&A professional not only locates the best buyers; it also delivers a huge benefit to the seller because the seller can concentrate on his role in running the business successfully throughout the selling process.

-Prepare Your Business for Sale
+Preparing Your Business for Sale

-Business owners are naturally very accustomed to handling the paperwork that comes with running a successful business, but few have had exposure to the highly-specialized asset purchase agreements and other forms required before and during the business selling process.
-M&A Professionals are experts in those transaction details, which will in turn help guard against delays, issues and premature or inappropriate disclosure of information.
+Business owners are naturally very accustomed to handling the paperwork that comes with running a successful business, but few have had exposure to the highly specialized asset purchase agreements and other forms required before and during the business selling process.
+M&A professionals are experts in those transaction details, which will in turn help guard against delays, issues and premature or inappropriate disclosure of information.

 Maintain Normal Operations

 Sellers often have good “people skills” and may have visions of being able to woo a buyer with their presentation of their business.
-That’s rare, but even if it were to happen, these sellers fail to realize just how many buyers they would have to woo to get to one that actually buys if they were handling the sale on their own.
-That is a role a business intermediary plays, which again frees the seller to focus on maintaining status quo of the business while the sales process is ongoing.
+That’s rare, but even if it were to happen, many sellers fail to realize, if they were handling the sale on their own, just how many buyers they would have to woo to get to one that actually buys.
+That is a critical role a business intermediary plays, which again frees the seller to focus on maintaining status quo of the business while the sales process is ongoing.

 An adjunct to maintaining status quo is the critical task of maintaining confidentiality throughout the process.
-Until a stock or asset purchase-and-sale agreement has been signed, most sellers want to avoid disturbing or jeopardize the business’s normal interaction with customers and employees.
+Until a stock or asset purchase-and-sale agreement has been signed, most sellers want to avoid disturbing or jeopardizing the business’s normal interaction with customers and employees.

-2. They will require signed confidentiality agreements.
+- They will require signed confidentiality agreements.

-3. Perform a careful screening of all prospective buyers.
+- They will perform a careful screening of all prospective buyers.